-BMW’s current 5-Series has been around since the 2011 model year and was given a mid-cycle update for 2014.**

-*i:* BMW’s current 5-Series has been around since the 2011 model year and was given a mid-cycle update for 2014.
+BMW’s current 5-Series has been around since the 2011 model year and was given a mid-cycle update for 2014.
 Now we have a new set of spy shots of a prototype for the next-generation 5-Series, and this one's wearing the least camouflage gear yet.
 At present, we're expecting the car on the market sometime in 2016, as a 2017 model.

-Following the launch of the carbon fiber-bodied i3 and i8, BMW is set to revolutionize the way it builds cars once again, starting with a new modular platform dubbed 35up that made its debut in the 2016 BMW 7-Series due out this fall.
+Following the launch of the carbon fiber-bodied i3 and i8, BMW is revolutionizing the way it builds cars once again, starting with a new modular platform dubbed 35up that made its debut in the 2016 BMW 7-Series.
 Now that development work on the flagship sedan is complete, attention turns to the next 35up-based model, the new 5-Series—the platform will eventually make its way into virtually all BMWs sized from the 3-Series up.

 2016 BMW 7-Series multi-material construction

 The 35up platform is one of BMW’s key strategies for meeting tougher fuel economy standards as well as increased demand for fuel-efficient vehicles.
 Using construction techniques learned from developing the i3 and i8 electrified vehicles, the 35up incorporates some lightweight materials such as aluminum and carbon fiber-reinforced plastic in addition to conventional steel.

 Thanks to its lightweight underpinnings, expect the new 5-Series to weigh around 220 pounds less than the current model, which means the lightest versions could end up tipping the scales at less than 3,300 pounds.
 The car’s size and proportions appear similar to the current model, as the spy shots confirm, which means an overall length of about 16 feet and width of just over six feet.